sunnyliyanbo1357/uscisStats/README.md

 Please note that adjacent receipt number status may only be informative if you are filling with paper base, since each center is processing with different speed.
 And this information can be used as a reference of how soon will your case being processed, based on the consumptions that
 1) Receipt number is increment based on receipt date, and
 2) Each USCIS center is processing by the receipt date

+## Contact Me
+For any further questions, or if you need help to run you receipt for you, please contact sunnyliyanbo@gmail.com